Unplugging

 Muting apps

-Notifications are really stripped away, I’ve thought about this a little and the reality of it is it really doesn’t matter if I find out about something RIGHT NOW or when I come to check, the only urgency is contact with friends and family, reminders to get up and exercise and work related stuff like tasks and appointments.
+Notifications are really stripped away, I have thought about this a little and the reality of it is it really doesn’t matter if I find out about something RIGHT NOW or when I come to check, the only urgency is contact with friends and family, reminders to get up and exercise and work related stuff like tasks and appointments.
 Pretty much everything else has been muted.

 Allowed apps